Course

 Course Description

-This course builds on the animal handling and technical skills learned in Veterinary Nursing 1 and provides a basic introduction to the fields of veterinary anesthesia, emergency medicine and fluid therapy.
-Additional skills covered include intravenous catheter placement, urinary procedures, wound care and bandaging.
-A one week practicum is included in the course.
+This course builds on skills learned in VTEC 1103 (Veterinary Nursing 1) and provides a basic introduction to the fields of veterinary anesthesia, emergency medicine and fluid therapy.
+Additional topics include intravenous catheter placement, urinary procedures, wound care and bandaging.
+A one-week practicum is included in this course.

 Course Content